Mother sues CPS, school bus company after child with autism complains about pain

 "While we cannot comment on pending litigation, we are proud of being a leader on safety and committed to the welfare of every child in our care," said Dave Lundy, Sunrise Transportation spokesperson.

-CPS said it does not comment on ongoing litigations.
+CPS said it does not comment on ongoing litigation.

 Mother sues CPS, school bus company after child with autism complains about pain